danpeig/node-red-meshtastic-msg/README.md

 ## Version history
 - **1.5 (13/11/2024)**
     - Updated `@meshtastic/js` version to 2.5.9-2.
 This should fix protobuf decoding errors with the latest device firmware.
+    - Tested/validated with the following version of the device firmware: 2.5.11.
 - **1.4 (21/09/2024)**
     - Updated dependency versions
 - **1.3 (30/07/2024)**